frusal/java-amazon-request-signature-v4/README.md

 For now, I would suggest you just copy its content straight into your source code, if there will be any demand, I might publish it on [maven central].

-Have a look at  "Main" class above as an example of how you can use it with core java to make a real request.
+Have a look at  "Example" class above as an example of how you can use it with core java to make a real request.

 Not sure if you can run it on Android.
 It might have some dependencies on OpenJDK which Android is missing.